paolobighignoli/Bayesian-Hierarchichal-Curve-Registration/README.md

 Unfortunately, we are not allowed to upload original data, since they are medical records. <br/>
 In order to let you run the code, we built up a set of fake-observations.
 You can find them in Simulated Data.

+## Model

+We implemented a Gibbs Sampler algorithm with one step of Metropolis-Hastings for the time transformation parameters.
+The model is the following one:

+If you are insterested in a more detailed description of the model, please rely on the report uploaded in the repository.

 ## Contents

 1. Data preprocessing